zahidraza/andon-system/android-app/README.md

             ProblemX of teamY:BuyerZ is acknowledged by {ackBy == urId? you : ackByUser}. else
             ProblemX of teamY:BuyerZ is raised by {raisedByUser}.

+** Issue Detail 1 **

+if user level  = 0
+    if fixAt == null : not Fixed yet if ackAt == null : not acknowledged add ackbutton
+        else
+            add Fix button
+if user level == 1
+    if user is concerned
+        get value of seekHelp
+        if ackAt == null:   not acknowledged
+            add ackbutton
+        else if fixAt == null && seekHelp == 0
+            add seekHelp button

+if user level == 2
+    if user is concerned
+        if ackAt == null && processingAt > 1
+            add ackbutton
+        else if seekhelp < 2
+            add seekHelp button

+**Notification 1 Page**

+Get UserType: FACTORY
+LEVEL0:
+    Get all Issue raised by this user if fixAt != null
+        User X fixed Problem X of TeamY:BuyerZ. else if ackAt != null : Issue not fixed yet
+        User X acknowleged Problem X of TeamY:BuyerZ. else
+        Problem X for dField1 Y:Buyer Z was raised by you.
+LEVEL1 | LEVEL2 | LEVEL3:
+    Get All issue2s for which user is related to. for level3: filter issue2 with processingAt == 3 for level2: filter issue2 with processingAt >= 2
+    for level1: filter issue2 with processingAt >= 1
+    for level
+        if fixAt != null : problem is fixed
+            ProblemX of teamY:BuyerZ is resolved.
+        else if ackAt != null : problem is acknowledged ProblemX of teamY:BuyerZ is acknowledged by {ackBy == urId? you : ackByUser}. else
+            ProblemX of teamY:BuyerZ is raised by {raisedByUser}.